-(Stall USE Only) In the last 6 months, had an illness with swollen glands and a rash, with or without a fever?
-Yes 🗆 No 🗆 E1 2.
+Please respond by placing a cross or a tick in the relevant box.
+Do not circle.
+To the best of your knowledge, have you: Comments (staff use only) 1.
+In the last 12 months, had an illness with swollen glands and a rash, with or without a fever?
+Yes No E1 2.
 Ever thought you could be infected with HIV or have AIDS?
-Yes 🗆 No 🗆 E2 Ever "used drugs" by injection or been injected, even once, with drugs not prescribed by a doctor or dentist?
-Yes 🗆 No 🗆 E3 4.
+Yes No E2 3.
+Ever "used drugs" by injection or been injected, even once , with drugs not prescribed by a doctor or dentist?
+Yes No E3 4.
 Ever had treatment with clotting factors such as Factor VIII or Factor IX?
-Yes 🗆 No 🗆 E4 5.
+Yes No E4 5.
 Ever had a test which showed you had hepatitis B, hepatitis C, HIV or HTLV?
-Yes 🗆 No 🗆 E5 6.
+Yes No E5 6.
 In the last 12 months engaged in sexual activity with someone you might think would answer "yes" to any of questions (1-5)?
-Yes 🗆 No 🗆 E6 7.
+Yes No E6 7.
 Since your last donation or in the last 12 months, had sexual activity with a new partner who currently lives or has previously lived overseas?
-Yes 🗆 No 🗆 E7 Within the last 12 months have you: 8.
-Had male to male sex?
-Yes 🗆 No 🗆 E9 9.
-Had sexual activity with a male who you think might be bisexual?
-Yes 🗆 No 🗆 F0 10.
-Been a male or female sex worker (e.g. received payment for sex in money, gifts or drugs)?
-Yes 🗆 No 🗆 F1 11.
-Engaged in sexual activity with a male or female sex worker?
-Yes 🗆 No 🗆 F2 12.
-Been injured with a used needle (needlestick)?
-Yes 🗆 No 🗆 F3 13.
+Yes No E7 Within the last 6 months have you: 8.
+Had a tattoo (including cosmetic tattooing), body and/or ear piercing, electrolysis or acupuncture?
+Yes No F5 W thin the last 12 months have you: 9.
+Had male to male sex (that is, oral or anal sex) with or without a condom?
+Yes No E9 10 .
+Had sex (with or without a condom) with a man who you think may have had oral or anal sex with another man?
+Yes No FO 11 Been a male or female sex worker (e.g. received payment for sex in money, gifts or drugs)?
+Yes No F1 12 Engaged in sexual activity with a male or female sex worker?
+Yes No F2 13 Been injured with a used needle (needlestick)?
+Yes No F3 14 .
 Had a blood/body fluid splash to eyes, mouth, nose or to broken skin?
-Yes 🗆 No 🗆 F4 14.
-Had a tattoo (including cosmetic tattooing), skin piercing, electrolysis or acupuncture?
-Yes 🗆 No 🗆 F5 15.
+Yes No F4 15 .
 Been imprisoned in a prison or lock-up?
-Yes 🗆 No 🗆 F6 16.
+Yes No F6 16 .
 Had a blood transfusion?
-Yes 🗆 No 🗆 F7 17.
+Yes No F7 17 .
 Had (yellow) jaundice or hepatitis or been in contact with someone who has?
-Yes 🗆 No 🗆 F8
+Yes No F8